zlatanpham/prompt-mcp-app/memory-bank/activeContext.md

 - The need for robust handling of interrupted commands and potential conflicts between user instructions and technical requirements.
 - The benefits of extracting reusable form components for consistent UI and logic across different parts of the application.
 - How to effectively manage multiple dialogs and dropdowns for complex UI interactions.
+- The importance of providing flexible and user-friendly options for handling sensitive data like API keys, including various copy formats.